Affiliate and Influencer Marketing are growing incredibly popular for businesses to scale their brand awareness and online sales.

 Which Should You Do First?

-Both Affiliate & Influencer Marketing works wonders for your business.
-But a common question most companies getting into these marketing techniques is that they don’t know which method to start.
+Both Affiliate and influencer Marketing work wonders for your business.
+But a common question most companies have when deciding which marketing technique to use is which method to start with.

 Since Influencer Marketing usually requires some form of upfront payment, this might be tedious & confusing for a new brand.